teusH/MySense/docs/spec.md

 ```

 You need to know the S/N number of the gassensor to discriminate between the gasses.
-Use the followin small python script for this and to check if the sensor is working:
+Use the following small python script for this and to check if the sensor is working:
 ```python
 import serial
 from time import sleep